0xNF/Ellen/README.md

 * /reload
     - GET
     - Reloads the config at `./config.ini` without requiring a server restart

-| Becuase we rely on some private methods to better manipulate Image positions, please use `openpyxl version 3.0.4`.

 - nice-to-have:
     - wtf is going on with python module imports, holy fuck fix it later